0x534b/gdb-peda-pwndbg-gef-docker/README.md

 This is a script which installs Pwndbg, GEF, and Peda GDB plugins in a single command.

-Run `install.sh` and then use one of the commands below to launch teh corresponding GDB environment:
+Run `install.sh` and then use one of the commands below to launch the corresponding GDB environment:

 ```
 gdb-peda